 For instance, a common criticism of distributional learning theories is that they raise unaddressed questions about the ability to maintain and integrate exposure information across time (an area where, e.g., exemplar theory and ideal adaptor theory differ in important ways).
 But these questions do not come up if the stimulus presented on each trial is identical.
 Additionally, exposure in the studies cited by the reviewer is 100% labeled, and highly artificial sounding (one of us has worked with these stimuli in Kleinschmidt & Jaeger, 2011).
 We won’t repeat here the criticisms that have been leveled against such paradigms as a window into everyday speech perception (they are reviewed in detail in recent reviews by e.g., M. Baese-Berk).
 Neither do we mean to claim that our paradigm removes all of these concerns.
 We do, however, submit that there is a substantial difference between the approach employed in the present study and early work on visually- or lexically-guided perceptual retuning (as we continue to discuss in detail in our general discussion).

-The importance to not taking for granted that different paradigm employ the same mechanisms is highlighted in several of the recent reviews we mentioned above (see also Cummings & Theodore, 2023 on lexically-guided perceptual recalibration, or reviews by Samuel between 2010 and now, which repeatedly emphasize that point).
+The importance to not taking for granted that different paradigms employ the same mechanisms is highlighted in several of the recent reviews we mentioned above (see also Cummings & Theodore, 2023 on lexically-guided perceptual recalibration, or reviews by Samuel between 2010 and now, which repeatedly emphasize that point).

 Bertelson, P., Vroomen, J., & de Gelder, B. (2003).
 Visual recalibration of auditory speech identification: A McGurk aftereffect.
 Psychological Science 14(6): 592-597.